coldkofe/campusX-progress/README.md

 ## 🌟 What We Built

-This **interactive web-based progress tracker** is specifically designed for CampusX DSMP 2.0 students.
+This **interactive web-based progress tracker** is specifically designed for people following the CampusX DSMP series.
 It transforms the overwhelming curriculum into a manageable, visual journey where every session completion feels like a victory.

 ### ✨ Key Features

-- **📚 Complete DSMP 2.0 Coverage**: All 400+ sessions from Python basics to advanced MLOps
+- **📚 Complete DSMP 2.0 Coverage**: All 200+ sessions from Python basics to advanced MLOps
 - **💾 Persistent Progress**: Your progress is saved locally and never lost
 - **📊 Visual Progress Bars**: See your overall progress and week-wise completion
 - **🔍 Smart Filtering**: Filter by Python, Data Science, ML, Advanced Topics, MLOps, or Interview Prep